normal1234/Better-Python-Print-Function/README.md

-# Advance-Python-Print-Function
+# Better-Python-Print-Function
-This a first ever open source code project written by myself, this program adds more functionally to print function / its a advance print function , check code &amp; output for more information.
+This a first ever open source code project written by myself, this program adds more functionally to print function / its a better print function , check code &amp; output for more information.
 # notice
 Install colorama for error free program as it requires the libary to be used
 # Current To Do list